EMR

 Support for Making Decisions:

-Most EMRs feature services that enable patients to manage specific areas of their treatment and a helpful, patient portal.
-Patients are sent notifications and warnings about upcoming treatments and recommendations for particular operations.
+Many EMRs offer services that empower patients to manage specific aspects of their treatment through user-friendly portals.
+Notifications and alerts about upcoming treatments and recommendations for particular procedures are sent to patients.

 EMR Advantages

-Medical professionals can profit from EMRs in a variety of ways.
-The following is not a complete list, but it gives you an idea of how EMR software might help you improve patient care and record management.
+Medical professionals gain various benefits from EMRs.
+While the following is not an exhaustive list, it illustrates how EMR software can enhance patient care and record management.

 Patient Care Has Improved